Play doh Crayon Craft (Recipe for Crayon Play doh)

 In a medium bowl, combine the dry ingredients: flour, cream of tartar, and salt.
 Stir in water, vegetable oil, and food coloring.

 In a medium, nonstick pot, add the oil and crayon.
-Place the pot containing the crayons onto a stove top and set to medium low heat.
+Place the pot containing the crayons onto a stove top and set to medium-low heat.
 Slowly, the crayons will begin to melt.
 Stir constantly until the crayons are melted.
 Once they are fully melted, remove the pot or container from the heat and stir until the crayons are fully blended.

 crayon craft ideas crayon box craft recipe for melted crayons playdoh